 How Much Do 3,000 Grafts Cost in Mexico?

-Tijuana, Cancun, and Monterrey have different price levels.
-Border cities often attract U.S. patients seeking convenience.
-Monterrey, including San Pedro, has private medical centers with structured care.
-Costs may reflect facility type and physician time.
+In Mexico, cities like Tijuana, Cancun, and Monterrey offer different price levels.
+Border cities often attract patients from the United States due to convenience, while Monterrey, including San Pedro, is known for private medical centers with more structured care.

 Cost Variables to Compare